fe-data/fe-docs/docs/usage/events.rst

 With the :guilabel:`Qrcode rotate` field you can rotate the qrcode block.
 Rotation is done from the top left corner and can be positive or negative.
 Look at the `example template <../_static/pdf/Vinyl-template.pdf>`_ and the `ticket example <../_static/images/usage/Ticket-example.jpg>`_ if the settings of the screenshot above have been applied.

 **Template per ticket-type**
    *Fast Events* offers you the possibility to use different pdf-templates per ticket-type.
 For example: your event contains the ticket-types ``Silver`` and ``Backstage``.
    Create a default template with the name :guilabel:`Vinyl-template.pdf` (any name will do).
    This default template will be the template for the ``Silver`` ticket.
-For the ``Backstage`` ticket you should create a pdf with the name
+For the ``Backstage`` ticket you should create a pdf with the name :guilabel:`Vinyl-template-Backstage.pdf`.
-   :guilabel:`Vinyl-template-Backstage.pdf`.
    Select in the drop-down box the ‘*Vinyl-template.pdf*‘.
 That’s it; if *Fast Events* can’t find the template, it will use the default selected template.
-Mind you: the template-names are case sensitive and make sure the ``.pdf`` suffix is lowercase.
+   Mind you: the template-names are case sensitive and make sure the ``.pdf`` suffix is lowercase and the ticket name should not contain spaces.
 The qrcode block will be printed on the same location for all templates.

    .. note:: If you upload a new ticket template, always open the event for editing and save it again.
 Do this for every event that is using this template.